gildoneto/java-projects/docs/section-07-OOP-inheritance.md

 Or if the number of parameters is the same between two constructors, their types, or order of the types must differ.

+## Constructor chaining with `this()`

+Constructor chaining is when one constructor explicitly calls another overloaded constructor.
+You can only use constructor chaining, within constructors.

+You must use the special statement `this()` to execute another constructor, passing it arguments if required.
+And `this()` must be the first executable statement if it's used from another constructor.